dark-doraemon/FirstBlazorApp/README.md

 Let us now see how to transfer values from Child Razor Component to Parent Razor Component in Blazor. <br>
 To do this, we will create this feature by creating a custom event `in the child component` and parent component can register a handler method <br>
-This custom event is defined by adding a property whose type is EventCallback<T>.
+This custom event is defined by adding a property whose type is `EventCallback<T>`.
+Here “T” defines the value to be returned from child to parent component.

+See example in -> Pages/DataFromChildToParent.razor and CitySelection3.razor